pipe-cd/pipecd/README.md

 - Intuitive UI

 **Easy to Operate**
-- Just 2 components: `piped` and `control-plane`
+- Two seperate components: single binary `piped` and `control-plane`
-- Piped can be run on kubernetes, vm or even local machine
+- `piped` can be run on kubernetes, vm or even local machine
 - Easy to operate multi-tenancy, multi-cluster
 - Security: your credentials are not exposed outside of your cluster